Bolivia Congress Passes Paz’s First Budget With a Smaller Deficit

 Key Facts

-A crucial test of Bolivia’s new government has just been passed.
-The country’s lower house approved President Rodrigo Paz’s reworked Bolivia budget for 2026, a plan built to shrink a yawning deficit while trying to coax production back to life.
+Bolivia’s new government has just passed a crucial test.
+The country’s lower house approved President Rodrigo Paz’s reworked Bolivia budget for 2026, a plan built to shrink a wide deficit while trying to bring production back to life.

-According to Bolivian outlets La Razon and La Patria, the Chamber of Deputies passed the revised spending law on Saturday, July 4, after more than five hours of debate.
-The bill now moves to the Senate for review before the president can sign it.
+According to Bolivian outlets La Razon and La Patria, the Chamber of Deputies passed the revised spending law on Saturday, July 4.
+The vote followed more than five hours of debate, and the bill now moves to the Senate before the president can sign it.

-The approval matters because the budget is Paz’s first full fiscal blueprint, and getting it through a fragmented Congress where he lacks a majority was far from guaranteed.
-His economy minister framed the vote as the fruit of negotiation between rival blocs.
+The approval matters because the budget is Paz’s first full fiscal blueprint.
+Getting it through a fragmented Congress, where he lacks a majority, was far from guaranteed, and his economy minister called the vote the fruit of talks between rival blocs.

 What the Bolivia budget sets out to do